Double oscillator

 • Coupled linear–nonlinear dynamics with external periodic forcing.

-• Control input enters through a damping term, introducing a nonlinearity in the system response.
+• Control input enters through a damping term, introducing nonlinearity in the system response.

 • Bounded control with symmetric limits.